CatznipViewer/catznip-docs/catznip/docs/features/shared_wear.md

 SharedWear represents one of the most obvious end user differences between RLVa and RLV and is enabled by default in all current RLVa Viewers.

-**Note : Viewer 1 TPVs (Phoenix & Singularity) have SharedWear disabled by default.
-If wish to enable or have problems and wish to revert the original RLVa behavior, check or uncheck the top menu RLVa > Debug > Enable Shared Wear.**
+!!! note "Viewer 1 TPVs (Phoenix & Singularity) have SharedWear disabled by default."
+    If wish to enable or have problems and wish to revert the original RLVa behavior, check or uncheck the top menu RLVa > Debug > Enable Shared Wear.

 ## What is SharedWear?